femfataal/mdm-art-repo/journal.md

 14:48 added more filters, this is getting better.
 Estate is still a mess

+15:27 through adding the halftone filters, things are starting to look better.
+I'll have to move on to the final one so I can make it tonight.
+I'm really sorry for delivering bad work.

 ## entry 6/10 ##

 I should probably write longer commit messages instead of longer journal enteries?
 Actually I'm not sure.
 Still working on the colouring.
 I'm starting to dislike it a lot but we'll see.